 Bed bug aerosols

-Bed bug aerosols are typically just as toxic as insecticidal dusts or liquid solutions.
+Bed bug aerosols are typically just as toxic as insecticidal dust or liquid solutions.
 The main difference is in the delivery mechanism which in this case is an aerosol can.
 The active ingredients inside the can, however, are typically the same as the ones found in other toxic bed bug control methods.

 Just as liquid insecticides, bed bug aerosols typically leave a toxic residue that is meant to infect and kill bugs passing through it in the next few days.
 And just as with liquid insecticides, the aerosol residue is also quite ineffective because bed bugs are resistant to dried up toxins.
 Instead, spraying the bed bugs directly is the best way to apply these products and to effectively kill the pests.
 Depending on the individual product the bed bug aerosol can either be deemed suitable or unsuitable for use on fabrics, furniture or beddings.
 Most of them have a strong odor and leave stains, but not all.
 If you are to use a toxic bed bug aerosol on your furniture or bed remember to properly wash and clean the treated areas after that.
 The same goes for any walls, floors or other surfaces, of course, but a bed treated with toxic insecticides should be handled with extra care.